Kasia-Lu/QtTracks/README.md

 Options that will be added soon:
 * Track length projection
 * Chi2 statistics
-* Saving data as pdf report
+* Saving data as a pdf report